Alex-Rose/PXG_Telemetry_fork/README.md

-PXG F1 Telemetry is a tool to save, review and analyse UDP telemetry data from Codemasters F1 2018.
+PXG F1 Telemetry is a tool to record, review and analyse UDP telemetry data from Codemasters F1 2018.

 ## Features